Lake Erie Ecosystems - July 10 and 11, 2018

 We will then head west to Erie Bluffs State Park

 where restoration efforts to remove the invasive bush honeysuckle, black locust, and Asian bittersweet have resulted in the return of a similar black oak community.
 Comparisons of the different ecosystems within these two state parks will be offered by DCNR state park staff and WPC ecologists.
-Next, attendees will drive to the nearby Mentor, Ohio area where we will overnight in close proximity to our second day’s field site.
+Next, attendees will drive to the Mentor, Ohio area where we will overnight in close proximity to our second day’s field site.
 That evening will provide an opportunity to gather and share the day’s experiences over complimentary beverages.
 On the morning of July 11, we will meet at the Cleveland Museum of Natural History’s Mentor Marsh Natural Area

 along the Lake Erie shoreline.
 There, restoration ecologists will lead attendees through an educational program focused on the large-scale restoration efforts that include salt abatement, Phragmites removal and helicopter seeding of native plants.